girip11/bash_scripting/bash_guide/8_globs.md

 ```

 * `**` - Feature known as **globstar**.
 Matches all files and zero or more directories and subdirectories.
 If followed by a `/` it matches only directories and subdirectories. **To work that way it must be the only thing inside the path part e.g. `/myapp/**.js` will not work that way.**

+> The ** symbol you're asking about is known as the "globstar".
+In most unix pattern matching, the * can only represent one directory level.
+The globstar allows you to specifiy an unknown number of in-between directories. [meaning of `**`](https://stackoverflow.com/questions/21834939/can-someone-explain-what-this-means-js-when-trying-to-fetch-the-src-files-i)

 * `{}` - Brace expansion. `**/*.{a,b}` will be expanded to `**/*.a` and `**/*.b`. `**/*.{a..c}` will be expanded to `**/*.a`, `**/*.b` and `**/*.c`.
 The final result is the union of checking all the expanded patterns.